Please be aware that this is not another blog to tell you how to write your CV and Cover Letter.

 My recommendation is to find your own “mantra”.
-What are you saying to yourself when the problem comes?.
+Something you will say to yourself when the problem comes.

 “I know something like that would happen, let’s see what options I have to sort it out and keep moving forward…”

-Frame everything with positive language and keep repeating it to yourself, your brain will be glad of have positive messages coming!!!
+Frame everything with positive language and keep repeating it to yourself, your brain will be glad to have positive messages coming!!!

 2-Visualise what you want

-Creating this picture in our head and replaying it often will keep us on track
+Creating this picture in your head and replaying it often will keep you on track

-It will keep you focused, we know where we are going, it is a process that needs many steps.
+It will also keep you focused, you know where you are going, your destination.

 Let me see if I can explain this better with an example.

 I want to introduce you to Luis, he is from Spain, he is an engineer and would love to work in Ireland.
-Having the international experience as an engineer abroad will open many doors in his career.
-He is aware that his English at the moment is not enough and won’t be able to work as an engineer yet.
-He needs a plan, a first step.
-First on the list is to get into the jobs market, get a job.
+Having international experience as an engineer abroad will open many doors in his career.
+He is aware that his current English level is not enough and won’t be able to work as an engineer yet.
+He needs a plan.
+First on the list is to get into the jobs market, get a job, any job.
 He did some bartending some summers ago so he knows he can do that.
 Working hard, speaking to customers and staff and trying to understand the jobs market will get him close to his objective.